10-kp/code-quiz/README.md

 - variable for questions and answers
 - generate the quiz with the the variables created above
 - for loops - answers and questions
-- //radio button
+- radio button
-- push for the answers s
+- push for the answers
+- Intials & high score